Oppression: Religious persecution

 Religious persecution is the systematic mistreatment of individuals because of their religious beliefs.
 According to Iris Young oppression can be divided into different categories such as powerlessness, exploitation, and violence.

 An example of religious powerlessness existed during the 17th century when the Pilgrims, who wanted to escape the rule of the Church of England came to what is now called the United States.
-The pilgrims created their own religion which was another form of Protestantism, and after doing so they eventually passed laws in order to prevent other religions from prospering in their colony.
+The Pilgrims created their own religion, which was another form of Protestantism, and after doing so they eventually passed laws in order to prevent other religions from prospering in their colony.
 The Pilgrims and the leaders of other communities where Protestants were in the majority used their power over legislatures to oppress followers of other religions in the United States.

 The second category of oppression, exploitation, has been seen in many different forms around the world when it comes to religion.
 The definition of exploitation is the action or fact of treating someone unfairly in order to benefit from their work.
-For example, during, and particularly after, the American Civil War, white Americans used Chinese immigrants in order to build the transcontinental railroads.
+For example, during, and particularly after, the American Civil War, white Americans used Chinese immigrants to build the transcontinental railroads.
 During this time it was common for the Chinese immigrants to follow the religions of Buddhism, Taoism, and Confucianism, because of this the Chinese were considered different and therefore not equal to white Americans.
 Due to this view Chinese workers were denied equal pay, and they also suffered many hardships during the time which they spent working on the railroad.